Get E-Book

 else throw err;

-EADDRNOTAVAIL deserves a different reaction.
-Retrying the same absent address rarely helps unless network interfaces are still coming up.
+EADDRNOTAVAIL needs a different response.
+Retrying the same absent address rarely helps unless network interfaces are still starting.
 Check the interface list available to the process.
 In containers, check inside the container namespace.
-The host's address list may be irrelevant to the process's namespace.
+The host's address list may not be the namespace your process sees.

 Keep-Alive Probes

-TCP keep-alive is a transport-level liveness probe for an idle TCP connection.
-It uses TCP packets generated by the OS after a connection has seen no traffic for a configured interval.
-The peer's TCP stack answers if the connection still exists.
-After enough unanswered probes, the local stack can mark the connection dead and surface an error or close.
+TCP keep-alive is OS-level liveness probing for an idle TCP connection.
+After a connection has been quiet for a configured period, the operating system can send TCP probes.
+If the peer's TCP stack still knows about the connection, it answers.
+If enough probes go unanswered, the local stack can mark the connection as dead and Node eventually sees an error or close path.

-SO_KEEPALIVE is the socket option that enables that machinery.
+SO_KEEPALIVE is the socket option that enables this behavior.
 In Node, socket.setKeepAlive(true, initialDelay) enables it for a net.Socket.

 server.on('connection', socket => {